dslab-epfl/svshi/README.md

   Replies with one device type per element in `output`.
 These are the [Supported devices](#supported-devices).

+- GET `/availableDpts`

+  Does not correspond to any CLI function.

+  Replies with one dpt per element in `output`.
+The format is "DPT-X" where X is the int of an available dpt.

 - POST `/generateApp/:appName`

   Corresponds to the `svshi generateApp` of the CLI.